Only one thing to say this week.

 Here are just a few snippets from some of my paintings, with a bit of explanation.

-blue scraped on.
-White, raw sienna and cadmium yellow
+Dark grey ground with cobalt blue and cerulean blue scraped on.
+White, raw sienna and cadmium yellow dabbed on. |

 Countdown to Open Studios.Three Last Minute Things To Do Before Throwing Open Your Doors.